Linked List (Chain Storage)

 With the prev

-Why Do We Need Linked Lists
+Why Linked Lists are Needed

 and prev

-pointers until you reach the 3rd node.
+pointer until you reach the 3rd node.

-Basic Operations of Singly Linked Lists
+Basic Operations of Singly Linked List

 class ListNode {